endriVV/koWloon-generic-notes/README.md

 # FAQ:
 ## Why does my Antivirus say that Kgn is virus infected?
 Kgn is virus-free.
-It does not include any spam, adware or spyware.
+It does not include any spam, adware or spyware. <br />
 Nim executables get a lot of false positive detection, see here on [Nim forum](https://forum.nim-lang.org/t/7885)